Wanaparthy Samsthanam

-Wanaparthy Samsthanam or Raja of Wanaparthy was a vassal of the Nizam of Hyderabad.
+Wanaparthy Samsthanam or Raja of Wanaparthy was a semi-sovereign dynasty coming from the times of Kakatiyas, who were also vassal of the Nizam of Hyderabad.
 He controlled the feudatory of Wanaparthy.
-It was one of the three important samsthanams in Telangana, the other two being Gadwal Samsthanam and Jatprole Samsthanam.
+It was one of the three important Samsthanams in Telangana, the other two being Gadwal Samsthanam and Jatprole Samsthanam.

 Wanaparthy Samsthanam was founded around 1512 CE under Bahmani suzerainty, supported by Turkic dynasties that empowered local Hindu Reddy chieftains as semi-autonomous rulers in the Deccan region.

 History

-Wanaparthy Samsthanam was founded by Veera Venkata Krishna Reddy who hails from Present day Kadapa Dist and belong to Motati Clan, Wanaparthy Samasthanam traces its history back to the 14th century after the Kakatiya kingdom declined.
+Wanaparthy Samsthanam was founded by Veera Venkata Krishna Reddy who hails from Present day Kadapa Dist and belong to Motati Reddy Clan, Wanaparthy Samasthanam traces its history back to the 14th century after the Kakatiya kingdom declined.
 The successive Turkic Muslim dynasties, who invaded and settled in Deccan, found it ideal for Samsthanam to prevail.
-It was surrounded by three other Samsthanams.
+It was surrounded by three other Samasthanams.

 Wanaparthy was one of the 14 major Zamindari segments in Telangana in Post-Independent India.

 For administrative purposes the Samsthan was divided into two talukas namely "sugar" and "Kesampet" under to Tahsildars.